ky-is/qr-hunt/README.md

 ## Getting started

-Clone this repository, rename "QR Hunt", and change `public/favicon.ico` and `src/assets/images/logo.png` to your brand.
-Then run these commands to hot-reload your site:
+Clone this repository, then run these commands to hot-reload your site:

 ```console
 npm install